ErpNetDocs/tech/modules/financials/excise/country-specific/bulgaria/excise-declaration-alcohol.md

 # Excise Declaration

-Акцизната декларация е документа с който се отчита определен период към митническите власти. https://docs.erp.net/model/entities/Finance.Excise.ExciseDeclarations.html
+The excise declaration is the document that reports a certain period to the customs authorities.

+https://docs.erp.net/model/entities/Finance.Excise.ExciseDeclarations.html

-### 1. Въвеждане на Акцизна декларация.
+### 1. Entering Excise Declaration

-Въвеждат се следните основни полета:
+The following basic fields are entered:

-**DocumentDate** - Дата на изготвяне на декларяцията
+**DocumentDate** - Date of declaration preparation.

-**DocumentType** - Тип на документ
+**DocumentType** - Type of document.

-**DocumentNo** - Пореден номер на документ
+**DocumentNo** - Serial number of the document.

-**TaxWarehouse** - Данъчен склад за който се прави отчета
+**TaxWarehouse** - Tax warehouse for which the report is made.

-**ReportingPerson** - Лицето, което подава декларяцията
+**ReportingPerson** - The person submitting the declaration.

-**FromDate** - Начална дата на периода, за който се изкотвя декларацията

-**ToDate** - Крайна дата на периода за който се изготвя декларацията
+**FromDate** - Start date of the period for which the declaration is made.

+**ToDate** - End date of the period for which the declaration is made.

-### 2. Експорт на Акцизна декларация
+### 2. Export of Excise Declaration

-​	Експорта на xml файл се прави от WEB панел в Акцизния документ със следния адрес:
+The export of the XML file is made from the web panel in the excise document with the following address:

-​	**{$rooturl}/legal/customs/excdecl/{Id}**
+**{$rooturl}/legal/customs/excdecl/{Id}**

-​	Където /legal e относителният URL на сайта Legal BG.

-​	Необходимо е да има активен Legal BG сайт за да може да се прави експорт на e-ADD файлове.
+Where **/legal** is the relative URL of the Legal BG website.

+An active Legal BG website is required to export e-ADD files.